rtanglao/resume/README.md

 - Ottawa, Canada
 - 1988 - 1992

-Developed software for Nortel switches in Nortel's proprietary language, Protel and in C and C++ for network management of switches and Access Networks.
+Developed software for Nortel switches in Nortel's proprietary language, Protel and in C and C++ for network management of switches and access networks.

 ## OTHER ACHIEVEMENTS, PROJECTS, INTERESTS

 * Tshirt, tights and face covering maker, 2010 - Present

-Since 2010 I have been using, mongoDB, R, R Studio, ruby, the flickr API, the instagram API and my 200,000 flickr photos to make art out of information visualizations and to make T shirts, tights, face coverings from that art.
+Since 2010 I have been using, mongoDB, R, R Studio, ruby, the flickr API, the instagram API and my 200,000 flickr photos to make art out of information visualizations and to make T shirts, tights, face coverings for COVID protection from that art.

 * Co-founder, VanEats.com, 2000-2008